Connect with others who understand.

 Overview

-Caplyta is approved by the U.S. Food and Drug Administration (FDA) for the treatment of schizophrenia in adults and for depressive episodes associated with bipolar 1 or bipolar 2 disorder (bipolar depression) in adults.
-It may be used for bipolar depression as a monotherapy (used alone) or as an adjunctive (add-on) treatment with lithium or valproate.
+Caplyta is approved by the U.S. Food and Drug Administration (FDA) for the treatment of schizophrenia and for use as an adjunctive therapy with antidepressants for major depressive disorder (MDD) in adults.
+It is also approved as monotherapy and as adjunctive therapy with lithium or valproate for depressive episodes associated with bipolar 1 or 2 disorder (bipolar depression) in adults.
+Caplyta is not approved for use in children.
 Caplyta is also known by its drug name, lumateperone.

 How do I take it?

 Prescribing information states that Caplyta is taken by mouth once daily, with or without food.
-It is generally taken once daily.
-People with moderate or severe liver problems may need a reduced dose.
+For most adults, the recommended dose is taken once daily.
+For people with moderate or severe liver problems, a lower dose is recommended.
 Caplyta should be taken exactly as prescribed by a healthcare provider.

 Side effects